 The course provides excellent preparation for studying further languages as well as for higher study and employment, with many employers looking very favourably on potential employees with a language qualification.
-Apart from the obvious ones - translation, interpreting, secretarial work, diplomatic work, travel and tourism, work in the armed forces, journalism, teaching etc. there are very few careers in which knowledge of a language is not useful and potentially financially rewarding in an increasingly globalised world.
+Apart from the obvious ones - translation, interpreting, secretarial work, diplomatic work, travel and tourism, journalism, teaching etc. there are very few careers in which knowledge of a language is not useful and potentially financially rewarding in an increasingly globalised world.